 - Type the formula.
-The formula is

 ✍ Things to Remember

 ✎ Make sure your values are formatted as Date.
-It will not change into yyyymmdd or any format until the value is in Date Format.
+It will not change into yyyymmdd or any format until the value is in Date format.

 ✎ The first clue that indicates a date formatted as text is the TEXT formula, which is oriented to the left.
 Aside from cell alignment, there are a few more signs in Excel that might help you distinguish between dates and text strings.

-To conclude, I hope this article has given you some useful information about how to apply the Text function and Format Cell to convert date to text in Excel.
+To conclude, I hope this article has given you some useful information about how to apply the Text function and Format Cells to convert date to text in Excel.
 All of these procedures should be learned and applied to your dataset.
 Take a look at the practice workbook and put these skills to the test.
 We’re motivated to keep making tutorials like this because of your valuable support.